 OFF-SCREEN AND OFF-CAMERA In a movie,

 you don’t always see who you hear.
 This happens when you hear someone talking off-screen or as a voice-over.
 Offscreen means that the character is involved in the action, but not seen on screen when he or she speaks.
 It’s easy to show this: At the end of the character cue, in parentheses, just type in capital letters, OS or O.S., for off-screen.

 TITLE (fly) PAGE AND BINDING

 Nowadays, most producers or agents will ask you to email them a copy of your script either in PDF format, or more likely, in Final Draft format.
 With Final Draft, you can save and email your script as a PDF file.
 You can securely lock your Final Draft file, so others can read it but they canʼt make changes to it.
 You can email it as a text or Word doc if your reader doesnʼt have Final Draft.
 And you can even register your Final Draft script with The Writerʼs Guild.

 You should also read as many screenplays as possibles.
-Read screenplays from every genre.
-Read the best screenplays from every era.
-Read the best screenplays.
-Read bad screenplays.
+Read screenplays from every genre, Best screenplays from every era, Good screenplays even Bad screenplays.
 You can find screenplays on the internet and at most every bookstore.
 But, most importantly, write, write, and write some more.